-(1) PRE-K (FOR CHILDREN AGES THREE AND FOUR)
+(1) PRE-K (FOR CHILDREN AGE FOUR)

 The preschool program is designed to give children an early beginning in the acquisition of English language, basic and social communciation skills, fundamental academics, and gross motor skills.
 It is open to children who are three years old by September 1st.
-Children do not need to know how to communicate in English in order to enter this program.